 NUMBER OF CHILDREN REACHED:

 As part of the BBVA Valores de Futuro financial Education Programme, P.A.U.
 Education informed and motivated schools in Spain and Portugal to join this year’s global celebration.
 Information about the planned global activities and VIP Talks were published daily on social networks and on a blog dedicated to Spain’s Global Money Week programme.

 During Global Money Week, Spanish and Portuguese schools were visited by BBVA volunteers who advised and guided primary and secondary students in the school’s saving campaign.
 More than 400 schools are currently participating in this ‘savings’ campaign’ initiative in both Spain and Portugal.
 During Global Money Week, 34 sessions were held in Spain and Portugal directly reaching around 750 students.
 In addition, in order to celebrate the international day of Consumer’s Rights on 15th March, an activity on responsible consumption was sent to schools to inspire teachers to adapt their lesson plans accordingly.

-P.A.U Education also helped in the organization of the exchange experiences between Spanish and Portuguese students with South American children and youth.
+P.A.U Education also helped in the organisation of the exchange experiences between Spanish and Portuguese students with South American children and youth.
 This exchange allowed young people to engage with their peers in other countries on issues related to financial education, entrepreneurship and the role of banks in serving the best interests of children and youth.
-In addition, and as always, teachers participating in the Valores de Futuro program were encouraged to develop any of the 63 activities proposed in the program’s teacher book that aim to promote reflection on financial education’s important values such as solidarity, entrepreneurship, fair trade and responsible consumption.
+In addition, and as always, teachers participating in the Valores de Futuro programme were encouraged to develop any of the 63 activities proposed in the programme’s teacher book that aim to promote reflection on financial education’s important values such as solidarity, entrepreneurship, fair trade and responsible consumption.